 - 2. Organization of Agreement.
 As Indicated above, the agreement Is made up of several documents, each of which serves a special purpose.
 The relevant documents and their purposes are as follows: - (a) Treasury Management Terms and Conditions.
 Our treasury management terms and conditions fall into two categories (i) the general terms and conditions that govern the use of all services and (ii) the specific terms and conditions that govern the use of each individual service.
-The most recent version of our treasury management terms and conditions Is always posted on the following website: www.suntrusLcom/Ireasuryterms.
+The most recent version of our treasury management terms and conditions Is always posted on the following website: www.suntrusLcom/lreasuryterms.
 You may access It at any time by visiting the site and opening the document with the password we have given you.
 We will also give you a printed copy of the current version of those terms and conditions upon request. - (b) Master Agreement.
 This master agreement describes the structure of the agreement and sets forth certain of the basic contractual provisions relating to your use of the services. - (c) Reference Materials.
 The reference materials for a service provide details regarding the functionally of that service, as well as certain formatting and other techn1cal requirements that you must follow when using that service.
 Reference materials may include, without limitation, a user manual, a quick reference guide. a service demo and/or file formats and specifications.
-Not every service has reference materials. - (d) Delegation of Authority.
+Not every service has reference materials.

+- (d) Delegation of Authority.
 A delegation of authority Is optional.
 By using m:ae, you are giving other people within your company authority with respect to the agreement and/or the services. - (e) Service Profiles.
 A service profile reflects certain instructions you give us regarding your setup for a particular service, such as the account(s) linked to that service, the authorized users for that service and the options you select for that service. - (f) Implementation/Setup Forms.
-An implementation/setup form Is an Internal document that we use to record additional information and/or Instructions you give us with respect to aparticular service. - (g) Online Services and Software Materials.
+An implementation/setup form Is an Internal document that we use to record additional information and/or Instructions you give us with respect to a particular service. - (g) Online Services and Software Materials.
 We may grant to you a nonexclusive, nontransferable, limited license or sublicense to use one or more software programs in connection with certain services.
-There may be a separate license agreement (which may be a shrink wrap' or click wrap agreement and may be with us or a third-party vendor) and/or user manual for some of those software programs.
+There may be a separate license agreement (which may be a shrink wrap' or 'click wrap' agreement and may be with us or a third-party vendor) and/or user manual for some of those software programs.
 Those software programs and those other Items are all part of the software materials.
 There may also be additional online or "click wrap" terms for the use of the online services.
-The agreement. online terms and any applicable separate license agreement and user manual set forth the terms and conditions relating to your right to use those online services and software programs as well as Important Instructions and requirements for their use.
+The agreement. online terms and any applicable separate license agreement and user manual set forth the terms and conditions relating to your right to use those online services and software programs as well as Important Instructions and requirements for their use. - (h) Rules and Regulations.
+The rules and regulations for deposit accounts that you maintain with us set forth certain general provisions relating to the establishment, maintenance and operation of your deposit accounts.